Andrewodwyer/City-Events-Blog/README.md

 - Abilities:
   -	Admins can create, edit, or delete user accounts
   -	Admins can create, approve, edit, and delete events, comments and attendance submitted by registered users.
-  -	Admins have the ability to review user-generated content (e.g., events, comments, or attendance) and edit/delete if required.
+  -	Admins have the ability to review user-generated content in an admin panel

 - Example User Stories:
   -	“As the Admin I can view event request and comment requests, so that I can review and approve them”